 Backtest results and studies are simply information.
-Studies can be interesting, informative, and useful without suggesting that the past will be like the future or that the “gold mine” trading rule has been discovered.
+Studies can be interesting, informative, and useful without suggesting that the past will be like the future.

 In fact, one of the greatest misconceptions is that strategy backtesting is about finding the ultimate trading system (You know, the one that shoots your equity to the moon with zero risk).
 This is not the case.

 It is better to view each trading idea or system as just one athlete on your team.
 You want a portfolio of ideas or systems that are not completely correlated (the less so the better) and have different sources of return.

 Personally, I never seek to prove a trading idea to others partly because I have never fully proved one to myself.
 I use a trading idea if I think it has a very good chance of working.
 I continue to use it so long as this is true.
 If it performs in a way that is out of character relative to my expectations, I move on.
 End of story.